statichost.eu logo

 2. Go to the Settings tab.

-3. Click on the Deploy keys tab.
+3. Click Deploy keys in the menu.

 4. Click on the Add deploy key button.